Unit 3. More about case

 Self-transporting (nominative = accusative)

-If the content differs from the sender, the same words mean ‘move something, raise, seat, lay down, fell/let fall, hide something’, respectively.
+If the content differs from the sender, the same words mean ‘move something, roll something, raise, fell, lay down, hide something’, respectively.
 Used in such a context, these verbs can also be non-sending if the moving agent is perceived as the cause (or means) rather than the sender, as we have seen above.
-Some words are unlikely to have a content different from the sender, an example being ‘walk’; for ‘The dwarf walks Edmund down the hall’, see Agentive causative and instrumental in unit 6.
+Some words are unlikely to have a content different from the sender, examples being ‘walk’ and ‘sit down’; for ‘The dwarf walks Edmund to the witch’, see below.

 Causal-receiving (dative = causative or persuasive) and causal-transporting (accusative = causative or persuasive)